FFast/ict302-2/content/posts/ZachSchellWorkflow.md

 Considerations-
 </br>
-<blockquote>Having a collective teams are best for deciding ideas as a pre run trial to even see if the idea catches attention.</blockquote>
+<blockquote>Having a collective teams are best for deciding ideas as a pre run trial to even see if the idea catches attention.
+Also taking into consideration storage space for how much can be on a post would come into play.</blockquote>
 </br>
 </p>
 </html>